kni-neu/website-6120/_news/07-announcement.md

 ---
 layout: post
-title: Homework 5 is released and will be due on November 7.
+title: Homework 5 is released and will be due on Nov 7.
 The midterm is next week.
 date: 2023-10-15
 inline: false
 related_posts: false